The 9th of Av: The Temple Falls, The Messiah Appears

 Now, to me, the events of 70 CE (and events 3-5 above) are the most interesting, because I see these events as the DIRECT fulfillment of the prophecies of Jesus' Parousia, or Appearing, commonly known as the Second Coming.

-The Jews unfortunately see this day as a day of mourning; but Christians can see it as the day on which Jesus removed all physical barriers to the Presence of God, and brought all humanity out of the shadow of death into the grace of God.
+Many see this day as a day of mourning; but Christians can see it as the day on which Jesus removed all physical barriers to the Presence of God, and brought all humanity out of the shadow of death into the grace of God.

-Contrary to their assumptions, Jews are not in any kind of 2000-year exile.
+Contrary to some assumptions, Jews are not in any kind of 2000-year exile.
 Instead, ALL of humanity has been made whole before God.
 Any kind of attempt to re-separate humanity from God by re-instituting animal sacrifices or temples or tabernacles will ultimately fail.

 And that's true whether the person striving to re-institute these things is Christian, Jewish, or Muslim.